MarissaZavala/MarissaZavala/README.md

 ### Hi there 👋
  I´m a front end developer who is passionate about to learn some new everyday.
 I enjoy working with include Javascript, HTML, CSS, NODE.js

-- 🔭 I’m currently taking the One next education front-end specialization
+- 🔭 I’m currently taking the Oracle Next Education front-end specialization
 - 🌱 I’m currently learning REACT

 <br>